kbparagua/js-crash-course/02_closures.md

 }
 ```

 Notice that the `makeAdder` function acts like a function builder.
+Also, it is not building just a regular function, but it is creating and returning a closure.

 ```js